rsispal/react-json-schema-form-poc/src/components/QuestionForm/formik-v2/Notes.md

 REFINEMENTS

+- Phase out using .name, remove id and make name the id
 - Remove independent property from schema
 - Remove exclude property from schema
 - Refactor schemaversion schema properties into an enclosing version object.
 Also add revisionDate and revisionNotes